NouraSak/pdsnd_github/README.md

 Describe what your project is about and what it does

 ### Files used
-You will need the three city dataset files too:
+You will need the three city dataset files to:

 - chicago.csv
 - new_york_city.csv